Wynout/developers-nootbook/git.common.commands.nootbook.md

 To apply change from #2 in stash list:
 >$ git stash apply stash@{2}

-To remove a change in the stash list:
+To remove the change from the stash list #2:
 >$ git stash drop stash@{2}

 To apply the stash and immediately drop it from your stack: